 Make Sure to Include:

-- Social media icons for active brand channels
+- Social media icons for the company’s active profiles (LinkedIn, Twitter/X, Instagram)

 Design Guidelines: